|Difficulty:|| Class 4 |

 At the junction, turn right and continue south though meadows and small forest sections while Capitol Peak remains visible for most of this hike - Photo #6.
 Cross a few small streams along the hike and reach an open area (10,600') where the trail turns left and ascends an easy hill to reach 10,800'.
 Turn right and ascend a steep hill before turning left (south) again, near 10,900'.
 Cross the Capitol Creek stream and parallel it as you approach the Capitol Lake area - Photo #7.
 At 11,400', turn sharply right and hike up to the basin just below Capitol Lake - Photo #8.
 There are several places to camp ( 39.16704° N, -107.08013° W) on the right, before the lake.

 Near 11,600' and below Capitol Lake, turn left on a smaller trail and climb southeast toward the saddle between Mt.
 Daly and Capitol - Photo #9.
 The trail is great all the way up to the saddle ( 39.16333° N, -107.07371° W) and it's approximately 900' of gain to reach the top - Photo #10.
 This is the end of easy, trail hiking.
 From the saddle, it's possible to turn right and climb south up the Class 4 ridge but this route describes the easier route of circling around the east side - Photo #11.
 Begin traversing across the side of the slope where it quickly becomes obvious that some route finding is necessary.
-Take your time and try not to lose much elevation as you cross a couple of small gullies and steep terrain, requiring a bit of scrambling.
+Take your time and try not to lose much elevation as you cross a couple of small gullies and steep terrain.
 After approx. 1/4 mile, the route becomes more obvious - Photo #12.
-Again, the goal here is to traverse south under the difficulties which are up to your right.
-Photo #13 looks back on the area.
+Again, the goal here is to traverse south under more-difficult terrain and cliffs - Photo #13.

 Near 12,700', angle up to the right (Photo #14) to reach 12,800' where you'll see 13er "K2" up to the southwest - Photo #15.
-Follow cairns or take your own line up to reach K2 - Photo #16.
-Climbing to the top of K2 ( 39.15408° N, -107.07653° W) is optional because the easiest way past is to swing around the north and west sides to reach the K2-Capitol ridge.
-However, the climb to the top of K2 is worth the effort and only takes a couple of minutes and the view of Capitol is excellent - Photo #17.
+Follow cairns or take your own line up to K2 - Photo #16.
+Climbing to the top of K2 ( 39.15408° N, -107.07653° W) is optional but worth the effort because of the view excellent view of Capitol from the top - Photo #17.
 If you gain K2, you can descend steep, class 3/4 rock off K2's west side to regain the route.
 As seen in Photo #16, the easiest (requires careful maneuvering on loose rock) way around K2 is to turn right just below the top and swing around to the west - Photo #18.
 Once on the west side, Capitol's northeast ridge comes into view - Photo #19.
 Drop into a notch and climb onto a rock tower at the start of the ridge.

-The remainder of this route has plenty of scrambling and exposed climbing along the ridge - Photo #20.
-This is a good place to take a serious look at the weather and make a go or no-go decision.
+The remainder of this route has plenty of scrambling and exposed climbing along the ridge (Photo #20) and this is a good place to take a serious look at the weather and make a go or no-go decision.
 The summit isn't far away, but the remaining climb is time-consuming and not a place to be in bad weather.
 From the first tower, scramble along the ridge for a bit to reach the infamous Knife Edge and crux of the route - Photo #21 and Photo #22.
 It's a short, exposed section on the ridge that requires concentration and solid nerves.
 If you are spooked by exposure, this area may twist you in knots.
 Scramble along the crest or walk along the left side while holding onto the ridge.
 Experienced climbers can carefully walk across most of the Knife Edge.
 The last portion of the knife (Photo #23) becomes quite "sharp" and the easiest way around is to walk along the left side.